Ride-The-Lightning/RTL/RTL_TOR_setup.md

 Save the changes to the `torrc` file and restart tor.

 View the contents of the file `/var/db/tor/rtl/hostname`.
-It will show an onion address, an authentication password(cookie), and the accociated `mydevice` label.
+It will show an onion address, an authentication password(cookie), and the associated `mydevice` label.

+#### Client setup: Android

-Download Orbot for android (add their repos to F-Droid here: https://guardianproject.info/fdroid/)
+Download Orbot for android (add their repos to F-Droid here: https://guardianproject.info/fdroid/

 Open orbot.
 Click the `⋮`, select `hidden services ˃`, select `Client cookies`.